United States Fifth Fleet: In the Middle East after 1995

 On 1 December 2018, Commander, Fifth Fleet, Vice Admiral Scott A. Stearney was found dead in his residence in Bahrain.
 No foul play was suspected.
 Deputy commander Rear Admiral Paul J. Schlise assumed command in his place.
 Vice Admiral Jim Malloy flew to Bahrain to provide support.
 Malloy was formally nominated to succeed Stearney on 4 December and quickly confirmed by voice vote of the full United States Senate on 6 December.
 Vice Adm.
 Malloy assumed command on 7 December.

+2026 war damage

+On 28 February 2026, as part of a broader retaliatory wave following joint U.S.–Israeli strikes on Iran, Iranian missiles and drones struck the Naval Support Activity Bahrain, the headquarters of the U.S. Fifth Fleet in Manama.
+Satellite imagery later confirmed that two AN/GSC-52B satellite communications (SATCOM) terminals were destroyed, along with damage to several warehouses and at least one base service facility.
+The acting Navy Secretary noted Iran "blew the hell out of" USN infrastructure in Bahrain, and some reports described the base as destroyed.

 Composition

 The Fifth Fleet's area of responsibility, 2009.